dribnet/purvs/README.md

   * `RoundCorRadD` : main body first rectangle with bottom-left rounded corner radii
   * `PartPosX` : x offset of the second circle relative to the main one
   * `PartPosY` : y offset of the second circle relative to the main one
-  * `PartRadiusD` : radius of the second circle relative to the main one
-  * `PartRadiusE` : width of the second rectangle relative to the main one
+  * `PartRadiusD` : width of the second rectangle relative to the main one
-  * `PartRadiusF` : height of the second rectangle relative to the main one
+  * `PartRadiusE` : height of the second rectangle relative to the main one
   * `PartCorRad` : rounded corners radii of the second rectangle relative to the main one
   * `StartA` : angle to start the arc1
   * `EndA` : angle to stop the arc1